 Chia Puddings used to be one of my favourite sweet snack to take to work.
 They are super easy and quick to make, are easily transportable and can also be made-ahead - which is always a big plus!

-This recipe uses Ripe Bananas exclusively to sweeten the dish, just like my Sugar-Free Banana Pancakes and Chocolate Chip Banana Muffins.
+This recipe uses Ripe Bananas exclusively to sweeten the dish, just like my Sugar-Free Banana Pancakes, Banana Peanut Butter Oat Cookies or my Chocolate Chip Banana Muffins.
 Not having to add any extra sugar is always a winner in my books!

 This Banana Chia Pudding is great if you are after a healthy yet delicious breakfast meal to can be prepared in advance, snack or light dessert.
 With many filling and toppings option, this recipe can easily be customised to suit your taste.
 Or will be just as delicious on its own!